YanLin-Quinne/YanLin-Quinne.github.io/_pages/about.md

 My research interests center on **Large Language Models**,  memory-efficient tranining, inference acceleration, and sparse attention mechanisms, **Agents& RAG**, as well as diffusion-based generative methods that extend across text, vision, and multimodal domains, to develop more robust, trustworthy, and resource-efficient AI systems.

 I completed both my bachelor degree in **Finance and Economics** across Mainland China and Taiwan.
-After graduation, I workeded for three years in the financial industry, gaining practical experience at **Essence Securities** and **China Construction Bank**.
+After graduation, I workeded for three years in the financial industry, gaining practical experience at Essence Securities and China Construction Bank.
 Subsequently, I made a career transition into computing, earning a **Master degree in Data Science at Durham University**, a programme combining equal parts mathematics and programming, which has led me to pursue a PhD.

 **Potential Collaborations:** If you are interested in related topics - or see opportunities for interdisciplinary collaboration - please feel free to reach out!